Posted by: Northwest Eye in General on January 6, 2026

 Identify Symptoms of Eye Herpes

-- Eye pain or a gritty sensation, which can be quite uncomfortable.
+- discomfort or a gritty sensation, which can be quite uncomfortable.

-- Blurred vision, affecting daily activities and possibly signaling underlying issues like cataracts or other eye diseases.
+- tearing or watery discharge affecting daily activities and possibly signaling underlying issues like cataracts or other eye diseases.
 This can stem from various abnormalities, so it’s important to have it evaluated by a Northwest Eye doctor.

-- Light sensitivity, making it tough to be in bright environments.
+- redness in one eye making it tough to be in bright environments.

 Identifying these symptoms early is vital.
-Untreated eye infections can lead to severe complications, including .
-If you’re experiencing any of these symptoms, it’s important to consider if can you get herpes in your eye and seek professional medical help immediately.
+Untreated eye infections can lead to severe complications, including vision loss.
+If you’re experiencing any of these symptoms, it’s important to consider if you can get herpes in your eye and seek professional medical help immediately.
 We are here to help you through this process.

 Explore Treatment Options for Eye Herpes

-While treatment for eye herpes can feel overwhelming, we’re here to help you understand how you can and guide you through this process.
+While treatment for eye herpes can feel overwhelming, we’re here to help you understand how you can explore treatment options and guide you through this process.
 Antiviral medications are the cornerstone of treatment, and they come in various forms to effectively combat the infection.

 - Topical antiviral eye drops, like ganciclovir or trifluridine, are often prescribed to target the virus directly at the site of the disease.